Choosing Servo Functions¶

 Before you do that however, you should make sure you have correctly setup your RC inputs.

-Note that you can combine setups for more complex aircraft.
+You can combine setups for more complex aircraft.
 So for example, you could setup a vtail tiltrotor quadplane by combining functions from the guides above.